ddayto21/sadaora-app/README.md

 #### 👤 Profile Model

-The `Profile` model stores all `public-facing` information that appears on a user’s pr`ofile pag`e or in the `public feed`.
+The `Profile` model stores all `public-facing` information that appears on a user’s `profile page` or in the `public feed`.
 Each profile is connected to exactly one user via a `foreign key` (`userId`).
 A user can only have one profile, and vice versa.

 ```prisma
 model Profile {